List of Woolworths Group companies explained

 - BWS – Liquor stores mostly co-located with the company's supermarkets.

-- Cellarmasters – Online wine business; Woolworths Limited bought them in 2011 and their head office is now in Surry Hills.[16]
+- Cellarmasters – Online wine business; Woolworths Limited bought the company in 2011.[41]

 - Dan Murphy's – Large liquor barns often referred to as Liquor Supermarkets.